amsul/Load.allTheThings/README.md

 Load.allTheThings
 =================

-Load resources before they are needed on your page with just one simple invocation:
+A simple JavaScript library to preload resources as they are needed on your page with just one simple invocation:

 ```
 Load.allTheThings();

-// or the shorthand
-LaTT();
 ```
 <br>
 Current build: _alpha_ v0.3.0 – 21 August, 2012